Are you scoring in the 26–34 range on ACT Critical Reading? Do you want to raise that score as high as possible—to a perfect 36?

 But if you're scoring a 33 or below AND you want to go to a top 10 college, it's worth your time to push your score up to a 34 or above.
 There's a big difference between a 32 and a 34, largely because it's easy to get a 32 (and a lot more applicants do) and a lot harder to get a 34.

 So why get a 36 on ACT Reading?
 Because it helps you compensate for weaknesses in other sections.
-By and large, schools consider your ACT composite score moreso than your individual section scores.
-If you can get a 36 in ACT Reading, that gives you more flexibility in your Math, Reading, and Science scores.
+By and large, schools consider your ACT composite score more than your individual section scores.
+If you can get a 36 in ACT Reading, that gives you more flexibility in your Math, English, and Science scores.
 It can compensate for a 32 in one other section, for example, to bring your average back up to 34.

 There's another scenario where a 36 in ACT Reading is really important.
 First is if you're planning to apply as a humanities or social science major (like English, political science, communications) to a top school.